edwinm/bitstorm.org/weblogdata/weblog/2022-12/Intl.md

 The first parameter of DateTimeFormat is the locale.
 That is the language in which the date should be displayed, not to be confused with the time zone.
-Usually this is the language of the page itself, but if you want to use the user's language setting, you can set value pass `undefined`.
+Usually this is the language of the page itself, but if you want to use the user's language setting, you can set the value to `undefined`.

 The second parameter contains the options.
-The following values are possible for both dateStyle and timeStyle: "full", "long", "medium" and "short".
+The following values are possible for both dateStyle and timeStyle: `"full"`, `"long"`, `"medium"` and `"short"`.

 If that is not enough, you can also indicate for each part of the date how it should be displayed.
 For example, for the month you can give month the following values: